gasparka/thesis/docs/vhdl_extensions.rst

         nexts: next_t;
     end record;

-New datamodel allows reading the register value as before, but extends the structure to include the 'nexts' keyword that can be used to assign new value for the register, for example :code:`self.nexts.acc := 0`.
+New data model allows reading the register value as before, but extends the structure to include the 'nexts' object that can be used to assign new value for the register, for example :code:`self.nexts.acc := 0`.

-New style should also be incorporated to the 'main' function.
-Next register values shall be written to the 'nexts', this is shown on :numref:`mac-next-main`.
+Integration of the new data model to the 'main' function is shown on :numref:`mac-next-main`.
+Only changes are that all the 'register writes' go to the 'nexts' object.

 .. code-block:: vhdl
     :caption: Main function using 'nexts'